denisvmedia/urlshortener/README.md

 ### Without Docker

-Without using Docker you have to options how to run the app: you can either use an in-memory storage (that only exists during the program execution) or a real database - MySQL or MariaDB.
+Without using Docker you have two options how to run the app: you can either use an in-memory storage (that only exists during the program execution) or a real database - MySQL or MariaDB.
 It's up to you which option to choose.

 #### Using In-Memory Storage